sigevo-summer-school-2018/fake-news-project/links.md

 [Quick guide to fake news detection](https://www.kdnuggets.com/2017/10/guide-fake-news-detection-social-media.html) This is a project to introduce how to start fake news detection.

-[Fake News: Library News Databases](http://aub.edu.lb.libguides.com/Fake-News/Library-Resources) There are a lot of real news databases in this page
+[Fake News: Library News Databases](http://aub.edu.lb.libguides.com/Fake-News/Library-Resources) There are a lot of real news databases in this page.

-[Fake News detection page](http://adverifai.com/) The page uses an AI-based algorithm  to identify fake news
+[Fake News detection page](http://adverifai.com/) The page uses an AI-based algorithm  to identify fake news.

 [snopes](https://www.snopes.com) Snopes.com is one of the first online fact-checking websites.